 The Center focuses on all aspects of an officer’s safety, health, and wellness, both on and off the job.
 Topics that the Center will cover range from mandatory vest and seatbelt wear polices to nutrition recommendations and wise financial decision making.
 The Center wants to ensure that law enforcement professionals have the resources they need to remain healthy and safe.

-New Resource: Breaking the Silence: A National Symposium on Law Enforcement Officer Suicide and Mental Health
+Breaking the Silence: A National Symposium on Law Enforcement Officer Suicide and Mental Health

 To address the mental health stigma within law enforcement as well as the critical issue of law enforcement suicide, the International Association of Chiefs of Police, in partnership with the Office of Community Oriented Policing Services, U.S. Department of Justice (COPS) hosted Breaking the Silence: A National Symposium on Law Enforcement Officer Suicide and Mental Health in July 2013.
 The participants at the symposium, which included the National Action Alliance for Suicide Prevention, law enforcement and mental health professionals, worked together to develop a national strategy to address officer mental health wellness and suicide prevention.